 Injured patients may be eligible to seek various damages in medical malpractice claims, which can be both economic and non-economic losses.
 Economic losses in medical malpractice cases could include medical expenses, lost wages, rehabilitation costs, and long-term care expenses.
 Non-economic damages may be more challenging to calculate, but these damages provide compensation for pain and suffering and permanent impairment resulting from the malpractice.

 Unlike some states, Pennsylvania places no caps on compensatory damages in medical malpractice cases.
 Punitive damages, which are designed to punish negligent health care providers in egregious cases, and are capped at 3 times the amount of compensatory damages.
 If punitive damages are awarded, 25% of the punitive damages allocation are paid into the Medical Care Availability and Reeduction of Error (“MCARE”) fund.

 In most medical malpractice cases, the opinion of a neutral medical expert provides the best evidence to support a claim.
 An Altoona medical malpractice lawyer could help ensure that you obtain the medical proof necessary to recover full compensation for your injuries.
-Reach out to the attorneys at Marcus & Mack today to schedule a consultation.
+Contact us at Marcus & Mack today to schedule a consultation with the attorneys.